 Introduction

-We present a review on the integration of TLS point clouds acquired by the most frequently employed survey techniques, as well as TLS (Terrestrial Laser Scanning) and an innovative method for studying the masonry historical vaults.
+In this paper, we present a review on the integration of terrestrial laser scanning (TLS) point clouds acquired via the most frequently employed survey techniques, as well as an innovative method for studying historical masonry vaults.

-The study of historical buildings is still facing significant difficulties related to computational effort, scarcity of input data and limited realism of methods.
-Studies oriented to conservation and restoration of historical structures exploit structural analysis as a way to better understand the genuine structural features of the building, to characterize its present condition and actual causes of existing damage, to determine the true structural safety for a variety of actions (such as gravity, soil settlements, wind and earthquake) and to decide on necessary remedial measures [30-32].
+The study of historical buildings continues to face significant difficulties related to computational effort, the scarcity of input data, and the limited realism of the attendant methods.
+Studies oriented toward the conservation and restoration of historical structures exploit structural analysis as a means of better understanding the genuine structural features of the building in view of characterising its present condition and the causes of the existing damage, determining the actual structural safety in terms of a variety of factors (e.g. gravity, soil settlements, wind, and earthquakes), and determining the necessary remedial measures [30]-[32].

-Historical structures are often characterized by a very complex geometry made of straight or curved members.
-They combine curved 1D members (arches, flying arches) with 2D members (vaults, domes) and 3D ones (fillings...).
-Probably geometry is one of the most meaningful aspects to be taken into account also because slender members with massive ones (massive piers, walls buttresses, foundations ...) are usually combined.
-Due to it, geometry is perhaps one of the least challenges to be faced by the analysis.
+Historical structures are often characterised by a highly complex geometry composed of various straight or curved members, combining the curved 1D members (arches, flying arches) with both 2D (vaults, domes) and 3D members (fillings, etc.).
+In fact, the geometry is one of the most crucial aspects of investigation given the complex combination of comparatively slender members with far larger members (e.g. massive piers, walls buttresses, foundations).
+As such, the investigation of the geometry is perhaps one of the greatest challenges faced by analysts.

-Historical structures may have experienced (and keep on experiencing) actions of very different nature, including gravity forces, earthquakes, environmental effects (thermal effects, chemical or physical attack), and anthropogenic actions such as architectural alterations, intentional destruction, inadequate restorations.
-Many of these actions need also to be characterized in time.
-Some are cyclic and repetitive (and accumulate significant effect in the long term), some develop gradually in very long time periods, and some are associated with long return periods.
+Historical structures may have experienced (and continue to experience) various phenomena of a very different nature, including gravity forces, earthquakes, and environmental effects (thermal effects, chemical or physical attack), as well as various anthropogenic actions such as architectural alterations, intentional destruction, and inadequate restorations.
+Many of these actions also need to be characterised in terms of time, with some cyclic and repetitive (accumulating significant effects in the long term), others developing gradually over extremely long periods of time, and others still associated with long return periods.
 In many cases, they may be influenced by historical contingency and uncertain (or at least, insufficiently known) historical facts.

-Existing and general alterations may affect very significantly the response of the structure to be modeled, and, hence, realism and accuracy in the prediction of the actual performance and capacity.
-Damage encompasses mechanical cracking, material decay (due to chemical or physical attack) or whatever phenomena influencing the original capacity of materials and structural members.
+The existing general alterations may significantly affect the response of the structure to be modelled, and, hence, the realism and accuracy of the prediction of the actual performance and capacity.
+Damage encompasses aspects such as mechanical cracking, material decay (due to chemical or physical attack), or a variety of other phenomena affecting the original capacity of the materials and structural members.

-History is an essential aspect of the building and must be taken in due account and integrated in the model.
-The following effects linked to history may have had influence on the structural response and existing damage: construction process, architectural alterations, additions, destruction in occasion of conflicts (wars ...), natural disasters (earthquake, floods, fires ...) and long-term decay or damage phenomena.
-History constitutes a source for knowledge.
-In many occasions, the historical performance of the building can be engineered to obtain conclusions on the structural performance and strength.
-For instance, the performance shown during past earthquakes can be considered to improve the understanding on the seismic capacity.
-The history of the building constitutes a unique experiment occurred in true scale of space and time.
-In a way, knowledge of historical performance makes up for the mentioned data insufficiency [33].
+Its history is an essential aspect of a building and this must be taken in account and integrated within the model.
+The following effects linked to history may have had an impact on both the structural response and the existing damage: the construction process, any architectural alterations and additions, destruction due to conflicts (e.g. wars) or natural disasters (earthquakes, floods, fires), and various long-term decay or damage-inducing phenomena.
+In fact, the history as a whole constitutes a crucial source of knowledge.
+In numerous cases, the historical performance of the building can be engineered to reach conclusions on its structural performance and strength.
+For example, the performance exhibited during past earthquakes can be considered in order to improve the understanding of the anti-seismic capacity.
+In fact, the history of the building constitutes a unique experience occurring on a real scale of space and time.
+As such, the knowledge of the historical performance can compensate for the aforementioned data insufficiency [33].